algorandfoundation/grow-algorand/task-template.md

   * ...

 _Submission Procedure_
- * Submit the project link / pr link on Gitcoin
+ * Submit the project/PR link on the Gitcoin bounty thread in GitHub

 **2. Deliverable Name (e.g. the tutorial document)**